Alchemistar/Basic-Encypted-Messaging-app/README.md

 # Basic-Encypted-Messaging-app
-We created this project with 3 friends to gain experience and have fun.
+We, along with two other friends, created this project to gain experience and have fun

 This project uses hole punching to create a connection between two clients.
 If you want to use this program you need a server with a static ip and open port.